(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Dead pets could ensue.

-The most reliable way we found to have total peace of mind regarding your RV temperature is to use a cellular-based temperature monitoring device.
+The most reliable way to have total peace of mind regarding your RV temperature is to use a cellular pet temperature monitor.

 Introducing The MarCELL